15 Nov Nutbrook Group achieves ISO9001 certification

-The team at Nutbrook Engineering Group has proudly achieved ISO9001 accreditation for the development of its Quality Management System (QMS), outlining company policies and procedures.
+The team at Nutbrook Engineering Group has proudly achieved ISO9001 certification for the development of its Quality Management System (QMS), outlining company policies and procedures.

 While Nutbrook Group established its own QMS long ago, putting the system under the International Organisation for Standardization’s (ISO) microscope allowed the team to take a fresh look at their policies and objectively test the rationale behind each one.